 Remove from the oven, stir in some fresh chopped parsley and serve over rice.
 We all had seconds and there wasn’t much left over.
 The casings on the sausage all but dissolve so the meat is really tender.
-Both Rod and Deb gave it a 2 thumbs up!
+My taste testers, Rod and Deb gave this a 2 thumbs up!

 If you like this, you’ll love Sweet and Sour Pork which is similar but made as a stir fry.